-Leading up to Remembrance Day, the Ontario Society for the Prevention of Cruelty to Animals (SPCA) has added a new commemorative Animals in War collectible pin to the collection.
+Leading up to Remembrance Day, the Ontario Society for the Prevention of Cruelty to Animals (SPCA) is selling their Animals in War collectible pins again.

-A cat is featured on this year’s pin to commemorate their wartime contributions as companions and to keeping ships free of vermin.
+Last year the organization added a cat pin is for their wartime contributions as companions and keeping ships free of vermin.

 “On November 11, we remember all those who served, including the animals who stood bravely alongside our veterans,” Doug Brooks, chief executive officer, Ontario SPCA and Humane Society, stated.